Allocation and Diversification

 We have no interest in “beating the market” in any particular year.
 Our goal is to achieve, at a minimum, the targeted rate of return established to meet the client’s objectives on a consistent basis.
 We may sacrifice some of the upside in a bull market, but we think we will more than compensate for that missed opportunity by avoiding substantial losses in bear markets.

 Minimizing costs and taxes can have a significant impact on returns over time.
-Our management fees are as competitive as any firm in our industry.
 We strive to reduce the cost of investing by purchasing individual stocks and bonds or passively managed exchange-traded funds (ETFs) with very low internal fees.
 We work to minimize taxes by balancing gains and losses at year-end, and placing securities that are tax-inefficient in retirement accounts.
 We only purchase securities that are highly liquid, and that can be converted to cash without delay.